La Sal Mountains

 Camping & Meals

-A Volunteer Agreement is required for this project.
+A 2024 General Volunteer Application is required for this project.

-Two weeks before the project start date, registered and confirmed participants will receive a Welcome Letter, with a comprehensive itinerary, including: driving instructions, a Project Map (for mobile devices), a notification about carpools and/or caravans, and additional information in a Pre-Departure email.
+- At (4) weeks before the project start date, registered and confirmed participants will receive a Welcome Letter, with a comprehensive itinerary, including: driving instructions, a Project Map for mobile devices (when applicable), a notification about carpools and/or caravans, and any additional information pertinent to the project.

-If you have any questions at any point throughout the process, please don’t hesitate to contact our program coordinator: email@example.com or (435) 259-9151.
+If you have any questions at any point throughout the process, please do not hesitate to contact us here or by calling (435) 259-9151.